-- Loss of classroom privileges
+- 1. Loss of classroom privileges

-- Loss of parking privileges
+- 2. Loss of parking privileges

-- Loss of extracurricular/athletic or other school-wide privileges
+- 3. Loss of extracurricular/athletic or other school-wide privileges

-- Privileges restricted by the principal
+- 4. Privileges Restricted by the Principal

-Before/After School Detention/Saturday School
+B. Before/After School Detention/Saturday School

 Students may be detained before or after the school day or required to attend Saturday school as a means of disciplinary action.
 The following guidelines shall be followed: